Two-Factor Authentication (2FA)

 Select your option and click on Continue.

-Authenticator App (Most Secure Option)
+Setting up the Authenticator App (Most Secure Option)

 Important Note: For this option, you must install an Authenticator App on your phone.
 We recommend Authy (Download on Google Play or Download in the App Store) or Google Authenticator (Download on Google Play or Download in the App Store).
 This process will not work by simply scanning the QR Code using your mobile phone’s camera.